-- All students will receive a letter in the mail explaining how to register or waive out of the insurance.
+- All full-time students will receive a letter in the mail explaining how to register or waive out of the insurance.
 You can complete the Enroll/Waive process by going to the Student Accounts webpage at www.firststudent.com, select your school, click on the Enroll/Waive insurance button and follow the directions.

 - If you have any questions contact Timothy Cummons at 800-346-4075 ext 1452 or TCummons@rcmd.com or email@example.com.